Political awareness, as much as any good social and life strategy, starts with a good understanding of the conflicts of interest.

 Note of caution:

-As Bel correctly noted, you must be very careful here.
+As Bel correctly noted, you must be careful here.
 Because many (psychopathic) bosses try to push their employees to do illegal acts and then blackmail them and hold their careers on the line.

 Or use them as scapegoats.